Watch co-operative action in the new ‘Wasteland 3’ trailer

-inXile Entertainment has dropped a new trailer for Wasteland 3, outlining features in the game that are available exclusively to multiplayer co-op.
+inXile Entertainment has dropped a new trailer for Wasteland 3, outlining features in the game that will be available exclusively to multiplayer co-op.

 Wasteland 3 is expected to hit PC, PS4 and Xbox One on August 28, bringing two-player co-op to the adventure for the first time in the series.
 To further detail some of the specific features available, the developer’s new trailer delves into certain gameplay elements with the tongue-in-cheek tone the franchise is known for.

-The main feature shown is how multiplayer partners can choose to align with different factions throughout the campaign, gaining the ability to reap double the rewards from both of them.
+The main feature shown is how multiplayer partners can choose to align with different factions throughout the campaign, gaining the ability to reap double the rewards from both parties.

 Check out the full co-op trailer detailing some of the features: